JoshuaMartinez1014/tech_blog/README.md

 AS A developer who writes about tech
 I WANT a CMS-style blog site
-SO THAT I can publish articles, blog posts, and my thoughts and opinions
+SO THAT I can publish articles, blog posts, and my thoughts and opinions And hear from the tech community and others
 ```

 ## Acceptance Criteria